 You’re ready to revive some old blog posts, but you’re not sure which ones you should tackle first.
 If you’ve been blogging for a while, there’s quite a back catalog of posts, and I’m sure most of them could use some attention.

-The worst thing you can do is look at them all, get overwhelmed by the sheer amount of work involved in making everything better, and giving up.
+The worst thing you can do is look at them all, get overwhelmed by the sheer amount of work involved in making everything better, and give up.

 I also don’t want you to pick one post randomly, give this a try and see little or no results.
 After all, the whole point of reviving old blog posts is to make them relevant and then get more traffic to them, gain new readers and build a larger audience – without having to write fresh content.